hugojosefson/proxmox-root-on-encrypted-zfs/README.md

 ## Opinionated: Specifics

-This is how this installer is more specific and/or different, compared to the guides linked above:
+This is how this installer is more specific and/or different, compared to the guides linked above.

 ### Debian